 Quantum Computing: The Future Is Now.
-Are You Ready to Invest? - YaNoticias
+Are You Ready to Invest? - YANoticias

 3. Speed: Quantum computers can solve problems much faster than classical computers.
 For instance, Google’s recent demonstration with the Willow quantum processor completed a computation in five minutes that would take classical supercomputers 10 septillion years.

-These features suggest that quantum technology could revolutionize various industries, particularly in fields like artificial intelligence, cryptography, and big data processing.
+These features suggest that quantum technology could revolutionise various industries, particularly in fields like artificial intelligence, cryptography, and big data processing.

 – Pharmaceuticals: Simulating molecular interactions to accelerate drug discovery.